luigifreda/slamplay/README.md

 ## Quick start

-The following procedure has been successfully tested under **Ubuntu 20.04** (and under Ubuntu 22.04 with partial DL support).
+The following procedure has been successfully tested under **Ubuntu 20.04** (and under Ubuntu 22.04 and 24.04 with partial DL support).

 - Install basic dependencies:
   `$ ./install_dependencies.sh`